-You can also download music, watch videos, or read reviews by using the Sidebar to the left.
+You can also download music, watch videos, or read articles by using the Sidebar to the left.
 Organized by type for your convenience.

 Who or what is the terrible menace?
 Serial killer?
 Zombie on the loose?
 Destructive alien lifeform sans motive?
 Movie poster and text crawl spoilers aside, discover the horrible truth only by watching The Dark!